apisuomi/requirements/README.md

-Requirements:
+API:Suomi 2.0 Requirements
 ============

-Driving idea might be that:
+This document is a lightweight requirements documentation for {API:Suomi} 2.0 service.

+## Driving idea:
 * HTML5/JQuery based frontend
 * which uses Node.js driven public and open API to pull and store data.

-API features:
+## API features:
 * Must be able to read RAML defined APIs to database from given api.json file in the web (preferably in Github repository)
 * Return list of all APIs, paged
 * Add single API